 Let’s get to know this eponymic plant.

 An important note before we get too far: Sweet peas are poisonous to our canine friends.
 So you might want to avoid planting these where Rover is tempted to snack.

 What Are Sweet Pea Flowers?

-Most varieties grow between 3 and 7 feet as a vine if supports such as trellises, arbors, fences, or walls are available.
+Most varieties grow between three and seven feet as a vine if supports such as trellises, arbors, fences, or walls are available.

 The annual species, L. odoratus, may be confused with the everlasting pea, L. latifolius, which is a perennial.

 The first written record of this plant appeared in 1695, when monk and amateur botanist Francisco Cupani noted seeing it in northwestern Sicily.

 Cupani later sent some seeds off to botanists in England and Holland, one of whom published an article about the flower, which included the first known botanical illustration of L. odoratus.
 To this day, ‘Cupani’ remains a popular variety of the plant.